johnno1962/Refactorator/README.md

 Source files are parsed using data from the same XPC calls that Xcode uses when it indexes a project and implemented in a daemon process so as not to affect the stability of Xcode.
-Invaluable in underdstanding the index database was [DB Browser for SQLite](http://sqlitebrowser.org/) and the SQLie Swift code was helped along by reference to the excellsent [SQLite.swift](https://github.com/stephencelis/SQLite.swift).
+Invaluable in underdstanding the index database was [DB Browser for SQLite](http://sqlitebrowser.org/) and the SQLite Swift code was helped along by reference to the excellent [SQLite.swift](https://github.com/stephencelis/SQLite.swift).

 ### MIT License